arnoldkoss/NILSBY-CHESS-CLUB/README.md

 ![inserting a picture of the reasons to play chess](documentation/reasons.png)

 - ### The Footer
-  - The footer includes the adress, E-mail and telephone of Nilsby Chess Club
+  - The footer includes the address, E-mail and telephone of Nilsby Chess Club
   - The footer section includes links to the relevant social media sites for Nilsby Chess Club.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media